M.G.R. Government Film and Television Training Institute

 The M.G.R.
-Government Film and Television Training Institute, formerly known as the Adyar Film Institute, is Asia's first-ever film and television training institute.
-Established in 1945 as Adyar Film Institute, it is one of the pioneer film institutes in India, It is in Tharamani, Chennai, and is run by the Tamil Nadu State Government under the Department of Information and Public Relations.
+Government Film and Television Training Institute, popularly known earlier as Madras Film Institute, is Asia's first-ever film and television training institute.
+Established in 1945 as Adyar Film Institute, it is one of the pioneer film institutes in India.
+It is in Tharamani, Chennai, and is run by the Department of Information and Public Relations, Government of Tamil Nadu.